bharathchandrareddy/os_assignment_1/README.md

 Steps to run the code:
 1. download the Assignment_1.ipynb file to your local system
 2. Open the file using any of the code editors with python environment
+3. I've used a hard code for working directory.
+You can comment that line of code and uncomment 3rd line to start working.
-3. run the code
+4. run the code
-4. you can see the prompt to enter the number form the menu
+5. you can see the prompt to enter the number form the menu
-5. the code runs untill you enter 6 to exit
+6. the code runs untill you enter 6 to exit

 Code explanation: